-This timeline reviews the history and career of Chris Cornell, leader of Soundgarden and Audioslave, who also had a well known solo career.
+This timeline goes through the history and music trajectory of Chris Cornell, leader of Soundgarden and Audioslave, who also had a well-known solo career.

 Ver esta publicación en Instagram

 Chris Cornell was born on July 20, 1964 and passed away on May 18, 2017.

 To see the infographic of Chris Cornell’s history, click on the following image:

 Soundgarden was founded in 1984 in Seattle, by guitarist Kim Thayil, bassist Hiro Yamamoto, drummer Matt Cameron, and lead singer/guitarist Chris Cornell.
 In 1988 they released their debut LP, Ultramega OK and in 1989 its follow-up, Louder Than Love.

 In 1990 Yamamoto left the band and was replaced with Ben Shepperd.